tum-pbs/pbdl-book/physgrad.md

 **added $ / \Delta z $ on the right!? the above only gives $\Delta x$, see below**

-Note that this PG is equal to the IG up to first order but may contain nonlinear terms, i.e.
+Note that this PG is equal to the IG from the section above up to first order, but contains nonlinear terms, i.e.
 $ \Delta x / \Delta z = \frac{\partial x}{\partial z} + \mathcal O(\Delta z^2) $.
 %
 The accuracy of the update also depends on the fidelity of the inverse function $\mathcal P^{-1}$.